EvgeniyS99/EvgeniyS99/README.md

 ### [Python Concurrency Course](https://github.com/EvgeniyS99/python-concurrency-course)

-A practical Python course that I **created and delivered for engineers at my company**.
+A practical Python course that I designed and delivered internally at Gazprom Neft.
 It includes presentations, notebooks, runnable examples, quizzes, and exercises covering:

 * operating-system and CPU fundamentals;
 * multithreading and synchronization;